jrummell/jrummellblog/google-chrome-has-extensions.md

+---
+permalink: /google-chrome-has-extensions
-# Google Chrome has Extensions
+title: Google Chrome has Extensions
+date: 2010-01-26 18:14:00
+published: true
+tags:
+---

 I’ve been using Google Chrome a lot more for casual browsing lately.
 I continue to use Firefox with Firebug for web development tasks, but for social networking and email I use Chrome.
 Perhaps its because I have loaded down Firefox with too many extensions, but I can’t get over how much faster Chrome is.
 And the latest beta (version 4) now supports extensions.
 So far I’ve added five extensions and I haven’t noticed a difference in speed.